-This symbol indicates event venues that have hearing loops or assistive listening systems available for people who are Deaf or hard of hearing.
-These systems transmit sound from the event directly through a person’s hearing aid or through venue-provided headphones.
-We recommend you contact the venue directly for further information or assistance.
+This symbol indicates an event venue has a hearing loops or assistive listening system available to assist you if you are hard of hearing.
+These systems transmit sound from the event directly through your hearing aid or through venue-provided headphones.
+We recommend you contact the venue directly for further information on or assistance with listening services.

-RISING is providing Auslan Interpreting for sessions across the festival program, from a First Peoples food tasting experience to immersive theatre.
-Look for the Auslan symbol displayed on event pages—this means one or more sessions will be Auslan interpreted.
-Check the Event Informtation section on event pages for dates and details.
+RISING is providing Auslan Interpreted tours and Interpreted sessions for specific events across the festival program.
+Look for the Auslan symbol displayed on the event page or check the Event Information section using the links listed below for specific dates and details.

 |Audio Described Tours|

 Open to everyone, these RISING sessions have been specifically designed to create a safe and welcoming environment for people who feel they might benefit from a more relaxed environment.
-This could include people with autism, sensory sensitivities or a learning disability, as well as those living with anxiety or who have experienced trauma.
+This might be useful for you if you have autism, sensory sensitivities or a learning disability, or live with anxiety or have experienced trauma.

 For these performances, captions are displayed on a screen for those of you who prefer to read what is being said.
-Open Captioning is always in view and cannot be turned off.
-Closed Captioning can be activated or deactivated by the viewer.
-Check the ‘Accessibility’ section on each event page for dates of captioned performances.
+Check the ‘Accessibility’ section on each event page for dates of captioned performances and details about Captioning.

 Venue Access Drop-Down

 Click on the Venue Access drop-down on each event page to see details on following:

 - Nearby accessible drop-off points